tolongames/scribelog/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit issues and pull requests.

-*(Consider adding contribution guidelines)*
+Check for any existing guidelines or open an issue to discuss larger changes.

 ---

 ## 📄 License

 MIT License
-Copyright (c) 2024 Tolan Games *(Zmień na swoje)*
+Copyright (c) 2025 tolongames
 See [LICENSE](./LICENSE) for details.